-Celebrating 25th of creativity, art experiences, and community engagement
+Celebrating over 25 years of creativity, art experiences, and community engagement

 This year, visitors will find a mix of outdoor and indoor exhibiting spaces.
 Each location might have between one to 15 artists.
 Visitors can confirm the number of artists in each location by looking at the map on the website.
-NOS 2022 features a new and updated website.
-Visitors can preview artists’ information, visit their websites, and prepare their routes to optimize their time.
+NOS 2022 introduced a new and updated website.
+Visitors can preview artists’ information, visit arttist’s websites, and prepare routes to optimize their time.

 Artists will be exhibiting in their backyards, porches, homes, garages, and private homes.
 Before starting their travels, we recommend that visitors browse the NOS website and select artists by genre, name, or medium to identify each location and, based on distance, plan accordingly.
 Traditional NOS red balloons and printed signs indicating locations will be visible throughout Newton.

 Although masks are not required, we recommend using them indoors.
 Please honor artist preferences while you are guests in their spaces: follow any posted precautions at each location.

 This year, artists will be exhibiting both indoors, and outdoors as weather allows — check artist pages to find outdoor venues if you prefer them.
 NOS will update these guidelines as needed if state or local regulations change.
 Please avoid attending if you have any symptoms.